Skip to Content

 Unlike SSE, WebSocket does not auto-reconnect.
 Implement exponential backoff:

-let reconnectDelay = 1000; let lastGlobalSeq = 0; ws.onmessage = (event) => { const msg = JSON.parse(event.data); if (msg.type === 'connected') lastGlobalSeq = msg.global_seq; if (msg.global_seq) lastGlobalSeq = msg.global_seq; }; ws.onclose = (event) => { if (event.code === 1000) return; // intentional close setTimeout(() => { reconnectDelay = Math.min(reconnectDelay * 2, 30000); // Use resume + from_seq for gap-free reconnection (2-min replay buffer) connect({ resume: true, from_seq: lastGlobalSeq }); }, reconnectDelay); };
+let reconnectDelay = 1000; let lastGlobalSeq = null; // global_seq is a string — store it as-is ws.onmessage = (event) => { const msg = JSON.parse(event.data); if (msg.global_seq) lastGlobalSeq = msg.global_seq; }; ws.onclose = (event) => { if (event.code === 1000) return; // intentional close if (event.code === 4001 && event.reason.includes('displaced')) return; // newer session owns the slot setTimeout(() => { reconnectDelay = Math.min(reconnectDelay * 2, 30000); // Pass from_seq to attempt a resume (best-effort, ~5-min replay window). // If the server can't resume it falls back to a full snapshot and says so. connect({ from_seq: lastGlobalSeq }); }, reconnectDelay); };

 Reset reconnectDelay to 1000 on successful connection.